 - Family history of breast cancer

 - Dense breasts

 Getting a mammogram won’t prevent breast cancer, but with early detection, the 5-year survival rate is 99%.
 Regular mammograms offer the following benefits:

 Mammograms can detect cancers that are too small for you or your doctor to feel

-With the current technology, health care professionals can now detect cancer early using mammograms and can use reliable mammography tracking solutions to monitor breast cancer progress and treatment.
+With the current technology, health care professionals can now detect cancer early using mammograms.

 Mammograms save lives